cgoliver/bip2bib/README.md

 zoo Numbers 6:2
 ```

-You can always recover this mapping if you remember the seed word you provided.
+You can always recover this mapping if you remember the seed you provided (see next section).

 ## How it works